calliope-project/euro-calliope/README.md

 ```
 ├── {resolution}                           <- For each spatial resolution an individual folder.
-│   ├── build-metadata.yaml                <- Metadata of the build process.
 │   ├── capacityfactors-{technology}.csv   <- Timeseries of capacityfactors of all renewables.
 │   ├── directional-rooftop.yaml           <- Override discriminating rooftop PV by orientation.
 │   ├── electricity-demand.csv             <- Timeseries of electricity demand on each node.
+│   ├── example-model.yaml                 <- Calliope model definition.
 │   ├── link-all-neighbours.yaml           <- Connects neighbouring locations with transmission.
 │   └── locations.yaml                     <- Defines all locations and their max capacities.
+├── build-metadata.yaml                    <- Metadata of the build process.
 ├── demand-techs.yaml                      <- Definition of demand technologies.
+├── environment.yaml                       <- A conda file defining an environment to run the model.
 ├── interest-rate.yaml                     <- Interest rate of all capacities.
 ├── link-techs.yaml                        <- Definition of link technologies.
+├── README.md                              <- Documentation.
 ├── renewable-techs.yaml                   <- Definition of supply technologies.
 └── storage-techs.yaml                     <- Definition of storage technologies.
 ```